HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 #### 3. Check the Required Attributes in Secrets

 There are multiple credentials being used in HCL Digital Experience 9.5.
 Each application has different required attributes for their credential.
 If you intend to use a secret to configure credentials for a specific application, always check the data attributes of the secret that you will be using in order for the Helm chart to map those values and be passed/cascaded accordingly to each application.

+`Persistence DAM User Credential secret` has username limitation.
+The user name can begin with lowercase alphabets or underscore and can contain only lowercase alphabets, numbers, underscore or dollar sign with max length of 63 characters.

 !!! note
     Helm validates the inputs and the deployment will not be applied if required attributes are not set properly in the custom secrets.